 You should keep it running for around four hours every day to help keep your pool balanced and looking great, even if you are not swimming.
 This is assuming you don’t have a cover or leaf net on your pool.

-If you have additional questions or are looking to close your pool for the season with a winterizing kit, call your local Pinch A Penny!
+If you have additional questions or are looking to close your pool for the season with a winterizing pool kit, call your local Pinch A Penny!

 Share This Post